Lil-Hao/personal-academic-site/content/authors/admin/_index.md

     url: https://www.cuhk.edu.cn/en

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Intelligient Reflecting Surface(IRS), Integrated Sensing and Communciations(ISAC), UAV-assisted Communciations and MIMO.
+bio: My research interests include Network Economics, Intelligient Reflecting Surface and MIMO.

 # Interests to show in About widget
 interests:
-  - IRS
+  - Network Economics
-  - ISAC
+  - Intelligient Reflecting Surface
   - MIMO
-  - UAV-assisted Communications

 # Education to show in About widget
 education: